naninovel/docs/docs/support/index.md

 ## Issue Tracker

-If you have issues with the engine, please first check the [issue tracker](https://github.com/Elringus/NaninovelWeb/issues).
+If you have issues with the engine, please check the [issue tracker](https://github.com/Elringus/NaninovelWeb/issues) first.
 Chances are the problem is already being worked on.
 You can also create new issues there to ask a question or report a bug.
 When reporting a bug, please use bug template and fill in the required information.

 ## Unity Forum